mozilla/experimenter/docs/adrs/0012-exposure-events-and-coenrolling-features.md

 ## Context and Problem Statement

+Application feature code can be configured from and by Nimbus.
+In the case of `messaging` and `onboarding`, the complete set of messages and all their associated data is implemented by this feature configuration.

 The feature configuration is composed by merging together the default configuration, any configuration from a rollout, and any configuration from experiments.

-Features can now be configured to enroll in more than one experiment on the same client device.
-Such features, known as coenrolling features, serve multiple treatments to the user (e.g. a `mmessaging` message, or an `onboarding` card) from different parts of the complete feature configuration.
+In the next release, features can be configured to enroll in more than one experiment on the same client device.
+Such features, known as coenrolling features, serve multiple treatments to the user (e.g. a `messaging` message, or an `onboarding` card) from different parts of the complete feature configuration.

-It is not currently possible to work from the part of the feature configuration backkwards to the experiment to record an exposure event, giving credit for experiment that provided this treatment.
+It is not _currently_ possible to work from the part of the feature configuration backwards to the experiment to record an exposure event, giving credit for experiment that provided this treatment.

+This ADR is deciding what to do— in the case of messaging— about the attribution of which experiment a particular message came from.

+### Current status: no coenrollments

 Currently, for [experimenting with mobile `messaging`](https://experimenter.info/mobile-messaging/#experimenting-with-messages), the message sender (the user) must identify which message or messages are under experiment, then the system works out the experiment.
 For example, the feature JSON for annotating a message as being under experiment is: